The 7th edition of the Art and Olfaction Awards will take place on May 14, 2020 at the Cicada Club in Los Angeles, CA.

 CHANGES TO THE AFTEL AWARD FOR HAND-MADE PERFUME

-+ We will limit the Aftel Award judging pool to 3 judges.
++ We will limit the Aftel Award judging pool to between 3 judges.

-+ Each year, we will keep one judge from the previous year, and bring in two new judges from the community, or from our roster of past judges.
++ Each year, we will keep a judge from the previous year, and bring in new judges from the community, or from our roster of past judges.

 + Nothing changes for Aftel Award judging.